RockefellerArchiveCenter/processing-manual/processing-manual/processing.md

     -	  Access copy currently unavailable.
 Please contact a RAC archivist for further instruction.

-    -	  The AV collection-level note (page 15) can also be used at the series level.
+    -	  [The AV collection-level-note](#general-collection-level-access-statements-approved-for-use-at-rac) can also be used at the series level.

 -	  **Scope and Contents** (Collaborate with AV archivist to watch/listen to the material AFTER a digitized access copy is created, and generate applicable